Kingxukai/linux/Documentation/kbuild/kconfig.rst

 This file contains some assistance for using ``make *config``.

-Use ``make help`` to list all of the possible configuration targets.
+Use ``make help`` to list all of the woke possible configuration targets.

 The xconfig ('qconf'), menuconfig ('mconf'), and nconfig ('nconf') programs also have embedded help text.
 Be sure to check that for